 This same thing happened to me with font sizes.
 I had a phase in my teenage years where I set my font size to as small as I could possibly read it.
 Eventually I noticed I was straining to read it sometimes, and when I upped the size one and got used to it, I found it much better.

 If you don't think anyone else will ever read it, you are probably not correct.¶

 Almost any time you write non-throwaway code, it's a good idea to have it posted on your Github page, personal website, or somewhere else where people can see your accomplishments.
-I had several projects in my early years that I told myself no one would ever read and I turned out to be wrong (Pixeldodge, Spacestation Defense, and the Prismata bot I took down for other reasons, but was read by at least one other coder).
+I had several projects in my early years that I told myself no one would ever read and I turned out to be wrong.
+The only surviving one is Spacestation Defense (I unpublished the others because I became absolutely embarrassed about them).

 A future you is also the most likely "other person" to end up reading it.
 Just because you can understand your code now doesn't mean you will be if you leave it and come back to it after a month.
 It's not the same when you didn't just write yesterday.
 Again, if you think that won't happen, you're probably wrong.

 One of the bad things I did was indent everything by only one space, as a rule.
 This is readable enough for 1-2 levels of indentation, but when I had 3 or more levels I often found myself struggling to tell if two faraway lines were indented the same amount.
 But here's the thing about huge indentation: since it fills your screen width faster (and just looks kind of ugly to be writing code indented by 6+ tabs), it discourages you from writing heavily nested code.
 It incentivizes you to break very indented code out into functions or refactor it, which you should be doing anyway but this gives you a nice psychological push toward better practice.